Israeli airstrike on Gaza school sheltering displaced people kills at least 18, including UN staff, Palestinian officials say - KESQ

 “The people who were distributing the aid are the ones who died, civilians.
 We are all civilians here who are dying,” he added.

+“They are all very good people.
+I know them all.
+They are all UNRWA workers.
+They were always working on distributing aid, like rice, coupons, cleaning products to people in the school,” Al Hilu told CNN.
+“They were eating (when the strike hit).”

+Rabia Al Burdeini, who lives next to the school, told CNN that some of the victims were “torn to pieces” while others lost their limbs.
+“Suddenly, without any prior warning.”

-At Al-Aqsa Martyrs Hospital, footage shows trucks and ambulances transferring injured people and bodies to the hospital.
-The emergency room floor is overcrowded with the injured while medical teams struggle to provide aid.
+At Al-Aqsa Martyrs Hospital, footage showed trucks and ambulances transferring injured people and bodies to the hospital.
+The emergency room floor was overcrowded with the injured while medical teams struggled to provide aid.

 Nuseirat is one of Gaza’s most densely populated camps, and its population has swelled since the war began.